Jayfan111/Battleship/README.md

-Here is a traditional seabattle game!
+Here is a traditional battleship game!
 Have fun!